open-telemetry/oteps/text/0207-context-scoped-attributes.md

 ## Explanation

 The context-scoped attributes allows you to attach attributes to all telemetry signals emitted within a Context (or, following the usual rules of Context values, any child context thereof unless overridden).
 Context-scoped attributes are normal attributes, which means you can use strings, integers, floating point numbers, booleans or arrays thereof, just like for span or resource attributes.
 Context-scoped attributes are associated with all telemetry signals emitted while the Context containing the Context-scoped attributes is active and are available to telemetry exporters.
 For spans, the context within which the span is started applies.
 Like other telemetry APIs, Context-scoped attributes are write-only for applications.
 You cannot query the currently set Context-scoped attributes, they are only available on the SDK level (e.g. to telemetry exporters, Samplers and SpanProcessors).

 Context-scoped attributes should be thought of equivalent to adding the attribute directly to each single telemetry item it applies to.

+Context-scoped attributes MUST NOT be propagated cross-service, no context propagator should be implemented for them.
+This is because they are meant to annotate (a subset of) the spans of a single service (see also [the next section](#comp-baggage)).

 <a name="comp-baggage"></a>